 Analyzing the overall defect process – An overall analysis of a defect management process is substantial for the continuous growth of organizations and their products because it helps in preventing similar defects from rising again in subsequent projects.
 Collect key error data and corresponding corrective measures, and share the experience with relevant teams.
 This practice is great at guiding future development practices, to avoid defects or help improve solutions so that errors can be fixed more quickly.
 This analysis can be carried out by the test managers or the testers and developers who fixed the previous defects themselves or by having peer reviews for better and critical evaluation.

 Defect Management process must be at the core of every software development firm.
-Because defects are the pain points that can be easily exploited by the threat actors like hackers who are always roaming around the software streams and ready to attack.
-Fixing these errors needs to have careful eyes.
-Manual testers alone in hunting and fixing bugs are not enough in this regard, there must be the use of special defect management tools and systems, accessible to all the team members, for avoiding any discrepancy later in the future.
-Moreover, the assistance of these tools can make the life of manual testers easy and simple as well.
-Otherwise, the defects can never be effectively fixed.
+Because defects are the pain points that can be easily exploited by threat actors, fixing these errors needs to be done carefully.
+Manual testers alone in hunting and fixing bugs are not enough in this regard; there must be use of special defect management tools and systems, accessible to all the team members, for avoiding any discrepancy later in the future.
+Moreover, the assistance of these tools can make the tasks of manual testers easier and more simplified as well.
+Otherwise, it is difficult to fix defects effectively.